-In addition to the Enabled and Drop controls, each plan guide entry on the tab shows columns corresponding to the sp_create_plan_guide call arguments the plan guide was created with.
+In addition to the Enabled and Drop controls, each plan guide entry on the tab shows columns corresponding to the sp\create\plan\guide call arguments the plan guide was created with.

 Column Description Name The name given the plan guide when it was created.
-Statement The text of the Transact-SQL statement Type OBJECT.
+Statement The text of the Transact-SQL statement Туре The type of entity in which the statement occurs: OBJECT.
 In the context of a stored procedure, scalar function, multistatement table- valued function, or DML trigger in the current database.
 SQL.
 In the context of a stand-alone statement or batch.
 TEMPLATE.
 Specifies that this plan guide applies to any query that parameterizes to the specified statement form.
 Only the PARAMETERIZATION { FORCED SIMPLE } hint can be specified if a Type of TEMPLATE is specified.
 Module/Batch Specifies either the name of the object in which the statement occurs or the batch text in which the statement appears.
 Parameters Specifies the definitions of all parameters in the statement.
 Hints Can be one of the following: An OPTION clause containing any valid sequence of query hints A query plan in XML format to be applied as a hint NULL